williamosilva/herme-url-shortener/README.md

 # Herme URL Shortener

-## Descrição do Projeto
+## Project Description

-Herme URL Shortener é uma aplicação para encurtamento de URLs, desenvolvida com Node.js, MongoDB e Docker.
-O projeto permite criar URLs curtas e personalizadas, facilitando o compartilhamento de links longos.
+Herme URL Shortener is a URL shortening application developed with Node.js, MongoDB, and Docker.
+The project allows you to create short and customized URLs, making it easier to share long links.

-## Funcionalidades
+## Features

-- Geração de URLs curtas únicas
+- Generation of unique short URLs
-- Redirecionamento de URLs encurtadas
+- Short URL redirection
-- Registro de histórico de visitas
+- Visit history logging
-- Ambiente containerizado com Docker
+- Containerized environment with Docker

-## Pré-requisitos
+## Prerequisites

-- Docker (versão 20.10 ou superior)
+- Docker (version 20.10 or higher)
-- Docker Compose (versão 1.29 ou superior)
+- Docker Compose (version 1.29 or higher)
-- Node.js 16+ (opcional, para desenvolvimento local)
+- Node.js 16+ (optional, for local development)

-## Tecnologias Utilizadas
+## Technologies Used

 - Node.js
 - Express.js